levkovigor/freertos-template2/README.md

 #### FreeRTOS

 It is possible to use a newer version of FreeRTOS.
 The ISIS libraries still use the API of FreeRTOS 7.5.3.
 A newer FreeRTOS can be used as long as the old API calls are still provided and forwarded to the new API.
-The function implementation is contained within the `isisAdditions.c` source file while the ISIS change log in the document folder contains more specific information.
+The function implementation is contained within the `isisAdditions.c` source file while the ISIS change log in the doc folder contains more specific information.

 Please note that the configuration option `configUSE_NEWLIB_REENTRANT` was set to one as well to ensure that newlib nano can be used in a thread-safe manner.
 Functon implementations for `__malloc_lock` and `__malloc_unlock` were provided as well to ensure thread-safety when using newlib nano with FreeRTOS.
 This project also uses the `heap4.c` FreeRTOS memory management scheme.